These small reservoirs in Newport on Oregon’s central coast are heavily stocked with hatchery rainbow trout from late winter to late spring.

 You’ll reach Reservoir 1 first.
 It’s the one with the water treatment plant at the dam.

 As mentioned, access at Big Creek Reservoir 1 isn’t quite as good as it is at the upper reservoir.
 It’s not that you don’t get close, as the road pretty well runs right along the edge for much of the reservoir’s length.

 However, there are just a few roomy pull-outs for parking, and then there is a heavy electrical line running just overhead that is adorned with dangling tackle from ill-fated casts.
 You may want to practice your side-arm casts for best results at some of the spots.

-There’s also a wide open area near the dam with room for several groups to park their vehicles and fish in comfort.
-If you need easy access from vehicle to lake, this is a great bet as the ground is graveled and only lightly sloped.
+There’s also a wide open area near the dam with room for several groups to park their vehicles and fish comfortably.
+If you need easy access from the vehicle to the lake, this is a great bet, as the ground is graveled and only lightly sloped.

 The county road stops at the upper end of Reservoir 2.

 Stocked fish are legal-sized rainbow trout unless otherwise noted.
 Stocking schedules are subject to change for a variety of reasons.
 The ODFW Weekly Fishing Report linked under Oregon Resources below may provide updated information.